Loading...

 • Description of the risk: Deflation leads to a reduction in economic activity, which in turn results in a general fall in prices.

 • Potential impact: In the case of deflation, the health index will be negative, so rental income will fall.
+Based on the data of 31 March 2024, the rental income variation can be estimated at € -1.40 million on an annual basis for each percentage point of variation of the (health) index.

 • Limiting factors and control: The Group is partly protected against the risk of deflation (and a corresponding decrease in rental income).
-Virtually all of the Group’s lease agreements specify that the rental price cannot fall below the level of the base rent (i.e. the base rent applicable when the lease agreement is concluded).
-But even in the case of these lease agreements, a decrease in rent to a level that is lower than the current rent but higher than the base price cannot be ruled out.
+Virtually all of the Group’s lease agreements specify that the rent cannot fall below the level of the base rent (i.e. the base rent applicable when the lease agreement is concluded).
+But even in the case of these lease agreements, a decrease in the rent to a level that is lower than the current rent but higher than the base price cannot be ruled out.

 E-commerce

-• Potential impact: Reduced demand for physical shops due to increased online shopping.
-Demand for smaller shops (fewer m²) due to less stock being present in the shops.
+• Potential impact: Demand for smaller shops (fewer m²) due to less stock being present in the shops.

-• Limiting factors and control: Leasing to retailers that integrate the “multichannel” concept into their business model and thus integrate e-commerce into existing shops.
-Splitting existing properties into smaller areas.
+• Limiting factors and control: Existing properties can be subdivided into smaller units.
 The effect of the impact is also influenced by the retail segment in which the tenant is active.
-A large part of the activities of the Retail Estates tenants is less susceptible to e-commerce (Home furniture, voluminous, Commodities,...).
+A large part of the activities of the Retail Estates tenants is less susceptible to e-commerce (home decoration, large-scale retail activities, consumer goods,…).
 Within this scope we refer to the real estate report, which includes an overview of the commercial activities of the tenants.

 External factors - incidents

-• Description of the risk: Impact of external factors and serious incidents(such as terror threat, vandalism, fire, explosion, storm and water damage) that may occur in the buildings included in the real estate portfolio.
+• Description of the risk: Impact of external factors and serious incidents (such as terror threat, vandalism, fire, explosion, storm and water damage, pandemics) that may occur in the buildings included in the real estate portfolio.

 • Potential impact: Interrupted activity and consequentially loss of the tenant and reduced rental income.